Dhairyatiwari7/Hot-Reload/README.md

 ├── go.mod
 └── README.md
 Installation

-Clone the repository:
+1️⃣ Clone the Repository
 git clone https://github.com/<your-username>/hotreload.git
 cd hotreload

-Install dependencies:
+2️⃣ Install Dependencies
 go mod tidy
-Running the Demo
+▶️ Running the Demo

-Run the hot reload tool:
+Run the hot reload engine with the following command:

 go run ./cmd/hotreload \
 --root ./testserver \
 --build "go build -o bin/server.exe ./testserver" \
 --exec "bin/server.exe"
  How It Works

-The tool works in four steps:
+HotReload operates in four main stages:

-Watch Files
+1️⃣ Watch Files

 The watcher monitors the project directory using fsnotify.

-Detect Change
+2️⃣ Detect Changes

-When a file is modified, a change event is triggered.
+Whenever a file is modified, a file change event is triggered.

-Rebuild Project
+3️⃣ Rebuild Project

 The build command provided by the user is executed.

-Restart Server
+4️⃣ Restart Server

-The running server process is terminated and restarted.
+The running server process is terminated and restarted automatically.

 Example Workflow